klml/drfrederson/README.md

 php-site-maker
 =====

-A simple static site generator powered by PHP, Markdown and mustache.
+A simple static site generator powered by PHP, YAML, Markdown and mustache.
 Based on [github.com/lonescript/php-site-maker](http://github.com/lonescript/php-site-maker)

 There are many other and better [staticsitegenerators](http://staticsitegenerators.net), but I searched for this features an did not found: